-In case the road journey feels too much for you, you can also book a Char Dham Yatra by helicopter.
-You will be picked up from helipad in Dehradun and will be taken to all the shrines one by one for darshan.
+In case the road journey feels too much for you, you can also book a Char Dham Yatra of Uttarakhand by helicopter.
+If you opt for Char Dham yatra in helicopter you will be picked up from helipad in Dehradun and will be taken to all the shrines one by one for darshan.
 There are a couple of operators which offer a complete Chardham Package tour by helicopter.
 You can either book a whole tour or a helicopter ride to a specific shrine.
 If you only wish to do Kedarnath yatra by helicopter, then you can choose your package with the tour operator and decide your date of journey.

 Cost: The cost varies depending on the package you have chosen.
 It ranges from INR 2500 to INR 1,25,000 or more basis on the amenities you have chosen.

 Keep these travel tips in mind if you are going on Char Dham Yatra this season.
 Knowing these trips in advance will save you

 - Refrain from traveling in the rainy season because Uttarakhand is a landslide-prone region.
 Therefore, it should be avoided at all cost.

 - BSNl phone connections work best in the region as you will be traveling to remote areas in the mountains.

 - Avoid eating anything cold and raw during the yatra if you don’t want to get sick.